-If you want to analyze private or publicly traded companies, these Accounting ratios will help give some perspective.
+If you want to analyze private or publicly traded companies, these Accounting ratios (or financial statement KPIs) will help give some perspective.
 All ratios include a description of what it is, what a 'good' value is in terms of higher or lower, and the relevant financial statements that are needed to calculate each ratio.
 The formatting was done to make tracking over time easy and straight forward for comparison of the same company over time or to other companies in the same industry.

 $45.00 USD